Glen and Susanna

 The Eco-Retreat welcomed its first guests in November 2018.

 I (Susanna) grew up in England, and first visited Te Anau during a back-packing trip in 2010.
 I instantly fell in love with it and deemed to be ‘the most beautiful part of the most beautiful country in the world’.
 I was fortunate enough to be able to move here in 2012, once I’d gained my NZ residency, and since then I’ve held many tourism-focussed positions, including a season sharing my knowledge of Fiordland with visitors at the Fiordland National Park Visitor Centre, and two years managing Fiordland Cinema (its movie, ‘Ata Whenua’ is a definite ‘must see’!).
 I’ve also spent many years in voluntary community committees, organising internationally-renowned events such as as the ‘Kepler Challenge’, and the ‘Te Anau Tennis Invitational’.
-I’m now extremely grateful to be able to spend every waking moment with our young son, and to help guests to enjoy our little piece of paradise.
+I’m now extremely grateful to be able to spend every waking moment with our young children, and to help guests to enjoy our little piece of paradise.

 Glen is an Ecologist and runs the takahē programme here in Te Anau.
 He has a Masters degree in Zoology from University of Otago, and is extremely passionate about NZ flora and fauna.